Does opening a new credit card hurt your credit?

 -

-A new credit card might help reduce your credit utilization ratio and improve your credit mix—which could positively impact your scores over time with responsible use.
+A new credit card might help reduce your credit utilization ratio and improve your credit mix, which could positively impact your scores over time with responsible use.

 Will opening a new credit card hurt my credit scores?

-Applying for a new credit card can trigger a hard inquiry, which involves a lender looking at your credit reports.
-According to credit-scoring company FICO®, hard inquiries can cause a slight drop in your credit scores.
+Opening a new credit account will typically reduce your credit age, which may impact your credit scores.
+Applying for a new credit card also triggers a hard inquiry, which involves a lender looking at your credit reports.
+According to credit-scoring company FICO®, a hard inquiry can cause a slight drop in your credit scores.
+Multiple hard inquiries in a short period of time can have a more pronounced impact.

-Benefits of opening a new credit card
+Benefits of applying for and opening a new credit card

 Decrease your credit utilization ratio

-Improve your credit mix
+Diversify your credit mix

 Opening a new credit card could also help you: